-With regard to internal controls relating to sales, the engagement team believed, based on audits in past years, that it had understood the internal controls for reflecting automatic journal entries in the accounting system based on transaction information entered into the sales management system.
+3With regard to internal controls relating to sales, the engagement team believed, based on audits in past years, that it had understood the internal controls for reflecting automatic journal entries in the accounting system based on transaction information entered into the sales management system.
 However, even though the team was aware that the relevant internal control program had been changed, it did not consider the impact of the change on the audit for the current year.
 (Audit Standards Committee Statement No. 315, paragraph 8; IT Committee Practical Guideline No. 6, paragraph 6)

 Other than the examples mentioned above, in some internal control evaluation, some engagement teams documented as audit evidence only the results of control activities, such as a signature on a document.
 With a sufficient understanding of Auditing Standards Committee Statement No. 230 ("Audit Documentation"), a team needs to document significant facts identified in the course of performing procedures and professional judgments, as well as the results of the procedures, in a manner that enables experienced auditors without involvement in the audit to understand the situation.
-Meanwhile, in evaluating internal control assessment, an engagement team also needs to pay attention to changes in the audited company's business activities and earnings structure, regardless of audit experience in the past years.
+In examining the assessment results of internal controls, attention must be paid to the change in business activities and earnings structure of the audited company, etc., without being excessivly influenced by the audit experiences of past years.